 Since androgen deficiency in women is still controversial, there is no standard treatment, and no licensed or registered treatment is available for women in Australia.

 The most commonly used treatment is testosterone.
 Most research has been performed in women who have undergone menopause and have had both ovaries removed.
 Testosterone is available in Australia in the form of a skin cream.
 A subcutaneous (under the skin) testosterone pellet or ‘implant’ was recently discontinued and may no longer be available.
-A testosterone patch for use in women is available in the UK and Europe.

 These products are not currently licensed in Australia for use in women.
 One concern is that the most readily available testosterone products, designed for use in men, contain too much testosterone for the female body.
 Most Australian specialists familiar with this area recommend treatment with a low-dose testosterone cream for daily application or, if still available, a low-dose subcutaneous pellet.

 Doctors generally recommend that a woman should not have testosterone replacement therapy unless she is also having oestrogen replacement therapy (women who still have their uterus also require progesterone treatment).
-One clinical trial, however, showed that testosterone given without oestrogen is effective, although it also saw a slightly higher rate of breast cancer in the women given testosterone only treatment.
+One clinical trial, however, showed that testosterone given without oestrogen is effective, although it also saw a slightly higher rate of breast cancer in the women given testosterone-only treatment.

 There have been no long-term studies of testosterone replacement therapy in women, so the long-term health risks and benefits are unknown.
 The longest study of testosterone use in women followed the women for up to four years.
 They were postmenopausal and received oestrogen treatment in addition to testosterone.

 The main side effects noted in this testosterone patch study included skin reactions to the patch and unwanted hair growth.
 Three cases of breast cancer were detected over the four-year period, which was the expected rate in the age group of women in the study.